Gluesticks Blog

 This painting party for kids is such a fun activity!
 Everyone gets to go home with a one-of-a-kind party favor---a painting for their bedroom!

 Each painting turned out so unique!
 Some of the girls used only the round sponge brushes.
 Others used the foam brushes.
-By the time the party was over the paintings were dry, making it easy to transport them to their homes.
+By the time the party was over the paintings were dry, making it easy to transport the fine art masterpieces to their homes--- mess free.

 This painting party for kids is such a fun activity!
 Everyone gets to go home with a one-of-a-kind party favor---a painting for their bedroom!